-Our main goal of this work is generating a comfortable trajectory.
-Smooth paths have been widely studied [4], [8], [12], and thus can be candidates for such comfortable trajectory.
-Nonetheless, the smoothness does not necessarily mean the comfort, because a comfortable trajectory is a particular subset of smooth trajectories.
-As a result, for generating comfortable trajectory, we introduce a novel definition of comfort considering longitudinal and lateral force in Sec.
-IV-A. We then propose our obstacle avoidance method in Sec.
-IV-B, followed by our final transcribed objective at Sec.
-IV-C.
+Our main goal of this work is generating a comfort trajectory.
+Smooth paths have been widely studied [4, 8, 12], and thus can be candidates for such comfort trajectory.
+Nonetheless, the smoothness does not necessarily mean the comfort, because a comfort trajectory is a particular subset of smooth trajectories.
+As a result, for generating comfort trajectory, we introduce a novel definition of comfort considering longitudinal and lateral accelerations in Sec.
+4.1.
+We then propose our object avoidance method in Sec.
+4.2, followed by our final transcribed objective at Sec.
+4.3.

-For the sake of simplicity, we explain our work on a simple, car-like model (Fig.1), but if the system dynamics are known, any robot models can be adopted to our work.
+For the sake of simplicity, we explain our work on a simple, car-like model (Fig.4.1), but if the system dynamics are known, any robot models can be adopted to our work.
 The states and system dynamics of the car-like model are as follows:

-$$x = \left\{ p_x, p_y, v, \theta, \phi \right\}^T, \quad u = \left\{ a, \omega \right\}^T$$ $$\dot{x} = f(t, x, u) = \left\{ v \cos \theta, v \sin \theta, a, \frac{v}{l} \tan \phi, \omega \right\}^T$$ $$m: \text{ mass of carried object}$$ where $p_x$ and $p_y$ are positions in the 2D space and v is the tangential velocity. $\theta$ and $\phi$ are angles of the car body and steering, respectively (Fig. 1). a and $\omega$ are controls of the system, which are tangential acceleration and angular velocity of steering, respectively.
+$$x = \left\{ p_x, p_y, v, \theta, \phi \right\}^T, \ u = \left\{ a, \omega \right\}^T$$ $$\dot{x} = f(t, x, u) = \left\{ v \cos \theta, v \sin \theta, a, \frac{v}{t} \tan \phi, \omega \right\}^T$$ where $p_x$ and $p_y$ are positions in the 2D space and v is the tangential velocity. $\theta$ and $\phi$ are angles of the car body and steering, respectively (Fig. 4.1). a and $\omega$ are controls of the system, which are tangential acceleration and angular velocity of steering, respectively.
 All those values are functions of time, but we omit the parameter of time for simplicity, unless it is better to show the time parameter.
 Based on this model, we introduce an objective function of our planner that consists of travel time $t_f$ , comfort objective C, and obstacle objective $\Theta$ by defining a new definition of comfort and proposing a novel obstacle avoidance technique.

-A. Definition of Comfort
+4.1 Definition of Comfort

 The meaning of comfort in our work is not only limited to human feeling.
-Qualitatively speaking, we use the term of comfort to indicate how low forces deforming states of a object carried by a robot are, where the carried object could be human or stuffs, e.g., a person using personal mobility or food delivered by an autonomous vehicle which should be moved comfortably.
+Qualitatively speaking, we use the term of comfort to indicate how low forces deforming states of a object carried by a robot are, where the carried subject could be human or stuffs, e.g., a person using personal mobility or food delivered by an autonomous vehicle which should be moved comfortably.

 Intuitively speaking, the lower the forces are on the carried object, the more comfort the object feels.
-In this perspective, we also define its objective named discomfort that should be minimized to compute a comfortable trajectory.
+In this perspective, we also define its objective named discomfort that should be minimized to compute a comfort trajectory.
 From now on, we focus on discussing how to minimize the discomfort, which is actually measured and used in our optimization framework.

 Definition of Discomfort.
-Our definition of the discomfort is to measure the forces applied to the object.
-However, since the mass of the carried object does not vary during the travel, we are going to care only about accelerations from here.
-Because what we want to find is not exact 'comfortable value', but 'optimized trajectory', and we thus quantitatively measure translational acceleration.
-In the case of the simple car-like model (Fig. 1), $F{||}$ is proportional to the longitudinal acceleration and $F{\perp}$ is proportional to the lateral acceleration.
-If the mass, m, of the object is maintained along the trajectory, these accelerations are directly proportional to longitudinal and centripetal forces, respectively.
+Our definition of the discomfort is to measure the forces applied to the subject, and we thus quantitatively design it to measure translational acceleration.
+In the case of the simple car-like model (Fig. 4.1), $F{||}$ is proportional to the longitudinal acceleration and $F{\perp}$ is proportional to the lateral acceleration.
+If the mass, m, of the system is maintained along the trajectory, these accelerations are directly proportional to longitudinal and centripetal forces, respectively.